Regularmute/MTGCardTracker/README.md

   * The collection page should display all of the user's collections.
     * The collections should display a button to delete them, and deletion should remove the collection and the cards inside without affecting the other collections or their contents.
   * The user can click a collection's name to access their unique page

+  <strong>New:</strong>

+  * Deleting a collection asks for confirmation before performing the operation.
+  * Users can be invited and uninvited only by the collection's owner
+  * Invited users' rights work correctly - they can:
+    * View collections they've been invited to
+    * Create decks in that collection
+    * Add, remove and update the winrate of cards to their decks from the collection
+    * See other users' decks
+    * Cannot manipulate other users' decks
+  * Inviting users works correctly (the username field is case sensitive!)
+  * Uninviting users works correctly
+  * Uninviting users requires confirmation
+  * The user can alternate between viewing cards and viewing decks

 <h3>Cards</h3>